 Adult day care is one of the most affordable structured care options for seniors — but the price varies widely depending on where you live, the type of program, and what services are included.

 The national average cost is $78–$100 per day, or roughly $1,500–$2,000 per month for full-time attendance five days a week.
-That's significantly cheaper than assisted living ($4,500+/month) or in-home care ($25–$35/hour).
+That's significantly cheaper than assisted living ($5,900/month national median per the Genworth/CareScout Cost of Care Survey 2024) or in-home care ($29–$34/hour per the CareScout Cost of Care Survey 2024/2025).

 Here's what you need to know before enrolling your loved one.